Taller-de-Programacion-1-1C2024-GRUPO1/TP-Jazz-Jackrabbit-2/documentation/user_manual.md

 2. **Instant Health Restore**:
    - Press `F2` to instantly restore your health to its maximum.
 Keep the action going without fear of getting knocked out!

-3. **God Mode**:
-   - Press `F3` to become literaly god!
-You are practically untouchable with this cheat activated.

-4. **Instant Respawn**:
+3. **Instant Respawn**:
-   - Press `F4` to instantly respawn at a safe location.
+   - Press `F3` to instantly respawn at a safe location.
 Get back into the action without delay!

 These cheats add an extra element of fun and surprise for players, giving you an edge or allowing you to experiment with the game's mechanics in unexpected ways.
 Enjoy the adventure and make the most of these hidden secrets!